-How to Set Financial Goals You Can Actually Keep
+How to Set Attainable Financial Goals

-1. Set SMART Goals.
+1. Set SMART Goals

-2. Try to Focus on Short-Term Goals.
+2. Focus on Short-Term Goals

-3. Track Your Progress.
+3. Track Your Progress

 Tracking and monitoring behavior is proven to help us succeed more than just reviewing our results.
 Did we run three times this week?
 Did we save $100 this week?
 Progress towards a long-term goal can be slow, so monitoring behavior keeps us motivated.